Officers after graduation

 There are seven steps for entry-level candidates applying to start their law enforcement career as a Seattle police officer, six steps for experienced officers applying as lateral candidates or exceptional-entry candidates.

 Before applying, make sure you meet the qualifications for the position.
-All police officer candidates must be at least 20.5 years of age, have a high school diploma or GED equivalent, be generally physically fit, be U.S. citizen or lawful permanent resident, and be able to get a Washington State Driver’s License.
+All police officer candidates must be at least 20.5 years of age, have a high school diploma or GED equivalent, be generally physically fit, hold a United States citizenship, OR have legal permanent residency in the U.S., OR be a Deferred Action for Childhood Arrivals (DACA) recipient, and be able to get a Washington State Driver’s License.
 Click here for the full list of qualifications including requirements for lateral and exceptional-entry candidates.

 Steps